 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Be proactive to adapt
+Be proactive in adapting.

-Báo Đắk LắkBáo Đắk Lắk03/06/2023
+Báo Đắk LắkBáo Đắk Lắk02/06/2023

 08:25, 31/05/2023

-Opportunities for transparent manufacturing
+Opportunities for transparent production

-Farmers process coffee.
+Farmers process the coffee beans.

-To meet the requirements of global development trends, since 2002, Dak Lak has implemented programs for sustainable coffee production with certification (4C, UTZ, RFA, FLO) and recently organic coffee.
-At the same time, 12 units have been certified to use the geographical indication "Buon Ma Thuot Coffee" for green coffee (total area of 20,326 hectares, registered output of 39,890 tons/year) and 7 units have been granted the right to use the geographical indication "Buon Ma Thuot Coffee" for roasted and ground coffee (193 tons of roasted coffee beans, 125 tons of ground coffee, 2,000 tons of pure instant coffee).
-This is also the first coffee geographical indication to be protected in Vietnam and internationally in 32 countries and territories.
-The implementation of programs and projects to develop sustainable coffee has contributed significantly to forming a new generation of coffee makers, in line with the global development trend of sustainable production.
+To better meet the demands of global development trends, since 2002, Dak Lak has implemented sustainable coffee production programs with certifications (4C, UTZ, RFA, FLO) and more recently, organic coffee.
+Simultaneously, 12 units have been certified to use the geographical indication "Buon Ma Thuot Coffee" for green coffee beans (total area of 20,326 hectares, registered production of 39,890 tons/year) and 7 units have been granted the right to use the geographical indication "Buon Ma Thuot Coffee" for roasted and ground coffee (193 tons of roasted coffee beans, 125 tons of ground coffee, and 2,000 tons of pure instant coffee).
+This is also the first geographical indication for coffee to be protected in Vietnam and internationally in 32 countries and territories.
+The implementation of programs and projects for sustainable coffee development has significantly contributed to shaping a new generation of coffee producers, in line with global trends towards sustainable production.

 Proactive solutions

-Coffee harvesting in Buon Ma Thuot city.
+Coffee harvesting in Buon Ma Thuot City.

 Minh Thuan - Minh Thong